akeneo/pim-docs/reference_entities/create_new_attribute_type.rst

 2) Create the attribute
 ^^^^^^^^^^^^^^^^^^^^^^^

-Now that we have our Attribute class, we need to create classes to handle its creation.
+Now that we have our Attribute model class, we need to create classes to handle its creation.

 We'll need first to add the "Creation command", it needs to extend ``\Akeneo\ReferenceEntity\Application\Attribute\CreateAttribute\AbstractCreateAttributeCommand``.